Deep Feature Deformation Weights: Method

 Our neural field representation enables automatic evaluation of candidate symmetry planes.
-Because the field stores semantic features, the detected symmetries \emph{need not be geometric}.
 For a candidate plane $P$, let $V^+$ be the set of all mesh vertices on the positive side of the plane normal, and let $V^-$ be the vertices on the negative side.
 Let $R_P$ be the function which reflects points across $P$.
-We say there exists a semantic symmetry along $P$ if
+We say there exists a visual symmetry along $P$ if